Kaushik075/Skoda-SmartFlow-Internal-Insights-Sales-Automation-App/README.md

 ## Executive Summary

-**Skoda SmartFlow is an internal insights application and prototype end-to-end data warehouse and automation system,** designed for Mahavir Skoda’s CEO, IT Head, and leadership team.
+**Skoda SmartFlow is an internal insights application and prototype end-to-end data warehouse and automation system,** built with **Readdy AI** designed for Mahavir Skoda’s CEO, IT Head, and leadership team.
 With one-click refresh, the app delivers instant, real-time business insights, enabling management to make decisions with full operational transparency.

 Built as a consulting demonstration, SmartFlow empowers sales and marketing teams to capture, process, and manage all dealership leads digitally—with minimal manual effort and a secure backend database.
 The system streamlines lead qualification, interactions, and reporting, helping reduce turnaround time and operational errors.